-Betri Banki's business model is based on the bank's vision and mission.
-Betri Banki strives to be the preferred banking choice of the Faroese people and to create opportunities and secure financial affairs for its customers.
-The bank also wants to offer customers a wide range of traditional banking services.
-Sensible risk management and healthy business operations are important factors in managing the bank soundly.
+The bank's main activity is to be a full-service bank for the people of the Faroe Islands, which includes offering financial services to the Faroese market serving retail, corporate and public customers, as well as providing advice on deposits, loans, mortgage credit, payment services, investments, etc. Sensible risk management and healthy business operations are important factors in managing the bank soundly.
 The Board of Directors wants growth to be steady in order to manage risks on sustainable and safe foundations.
 Risk diversification ensures that risks are not concentrated on individual customers or branches.

 Betri Banki wants to maintain safe and robust own funds that support the business model and ensure independence at all times.
-At year-end 2020, the bank's solvency ratio was 29.5%.
-The solvency requirement was 10.4% and buffer requirements amounted to 6.5%.
+At year-end 2021, the bank's solvency ratio was 30.7%.
+The solvency requirement was 9.9% and buffer requirements amounted to 6.25%.

-The risk appetite determined by the Board of Directors is managed via the limits specified in individual policies, as well as limits in the instructions to the Executive Board.
+The risk appetite determined by the Board of Directors is

+managed via the limits specified in individual policies, as well as limits in the instructions to the Executive Board.

 The Board of Directors also addresses the limits set in the supervisory diamond from the Danish FSA.
-The table below shows the maximum limit values of the supervisory diamond and the bank's compliance at year-end 2020.
+The table below shows the maximum limit values of the supervisory diamond and the bank's compliance at year-end 2021.